Canada is a huge country and the easiest and most flexible way to explore it is by car.

 To swap a driver’s license in British Columbia –

-- Finally, they will ask a few questions about driving in British Columbia.
-My questions concerned why drivers should be careful around motorcyclists and what should you do when a school bus stops and all the lights flash (stop, don’t overtake).
+• Finally, they will ask a few questions about driving in British Columbia.
+My questions concerned why drivers should be careful around motorcyclists and what should do when a school bus stops and all the lights flash (stop, don’t overtake)

-- The last step is to take a new license photo there and then.
-A temporary license is given and the actual one posted to you within a few weeks.
+• The last step is to take a new license photo there and then.
+A temporary license is given and the actual one is posted to you within a few weeks

 So if you have an Albertan license and decided to travel around BC and Yukon for the summer, a swap wouldn’t be needed.
 It is a good idea to check your insurance is valid too, though.